If you have a question about one or more of these forms, please stop by the Student Activities Office or contact us at 512.863.1345.

 This form is used to request Concourse Banners to be made and hung in the McCombs Campus Center.
 Request must be submitted at least 5 days prior to the display date.
 Priority will be given on a first-come, first-served basis.

-This form is used to add an event to the Student Organization Calendar in the Commons, the take away calendars, the chalkboard in The Cove, and the kiosk calendars.
+This form is used to add an event to the Student Organization Calendar in the Commons and the chalkboard in The Cove.
 Events must be submitted no later than the last day of the month prior to your event.

 This form is used to request permission to use chalk on campus sidewalks to promote an event.
 Requests should be made a minimum of 7 days in advance.
 Priority will be given on a first-come, first-served basis.